Hot Plugging Resources

 Figure 21.
 Both disks are attached

-6. Start the virtual machine by either clicking on the blue Play icon, or by pulling down the Actions menu and clicking on Start.
+6. Start the virtual machine by clicking on the blue Play icon, or by selecting the Actions menu and clicking Start.

 03 image disk persist 006